tusharnankani/Aankh/README.md

 ## Architecture and Design

-The tradeoffs in a Hackathon: `Speed over quality`
+The tradeoff in a Hackathon: `Speed over quality`

 But something that we are proud of is, we tried to follow ideal software development practices.